-LEIRI (Legacy Extended IRI) processing:
+LEIRI (Legacy Extended IRI):

-This term was used in various XML specifications to refer to strings that, although not valid IRIs, were acceptable input to the processing rules in Section 5.1.
+This term is used in various XML specifications to refer to strings that, although not valid IRIs, are acceptable input to the processing rules in Section 6.2.

 running text:

 Human text (paragraphs, sentences, phrases) with syntax according to orthographic conventions of a natural language, as opposed to syntax defined for ease of processing by machines (e.g., markup, programming languages).